-3.1.
-The "competent infant" debate
+3.1 The "Competent Infant" Debate

 Experiments such as Baillargeon's car study have sparked a broad debate among infant cognition researchers.
-Some researchers agree with Baillargeon's conclusions, arguing that developmental psychologists have tended to underestimate the infant's ability to represent the physical world, as well as their capacity to reason or think systematically about events in the world (Baillargeon, 1999; Spelke, 1998).
+Some researchers agree with Baillargeon's conclusions, arguing that developmental psychologists have tended to underestimate infants' ability to represent the physical world, as well as their capacity to reason or think systematically about events in the world (Baillargeon, 1999; Spelke, 1998).

-This representational account has been challenged by a group of theorists who advocate a perceptual-processing account, arguing instead that conclusions about infants' knowledge of the physical world should not be based solely on the amount of time an infant spends looking at possible or impossible displays (Haith, 1998; Smith, 1999).
-These researchers propose that other measures of infants' visual activity, and particular, of their expectations during possible and impossible events, should be studied in order to corroborate standard looking-time measures.
+This representational account has been challenged by a group of theorists who advocate a perceptualprocessing account, arguing instead that conclusions about infants' knowledge of the physical world should not be based solely on the amount of time an infant spends looking at possible or impossible displays (Haith, 1998; Smith, 1999).
+These researchers propose that other measures of infants' visual activity, and particularly, of their expectations during possible and impossible events, should be studied to corroborate standard looking-time measures.